pmem/kvdk/doc/user_doc.md

 KVDK
 =======

-KVDK(Key-Value Development Kit) is a Key-Value store for Persistent memory(PMEM).
+KVDK(Key-Value Development Kit) is a Key-Value store for Persistent memory(PMem).

 KVDK supports both sorted and unsorted KV-Pairs.